 It was finally decided that Agile is the only way to save them from bureaucratic processes, other than going entirely Adhoc.
 PMI ranks increased productivity as a fourth top reason for adopting Agile.

 #3.
 Software Development follows Darwinism

 Almost all the software process models have transformed themselves to incorporate the change management as they realized that inevitability of changes and scope creeping in the software.
 But this is where the problem starts.
 All the traditional models introduce change management when the change becomes inescapable.
 But originally, they try to resist and escape the changes.
 The change management procedures are invoked as a last resort.

-There are often multiple solutions for the problem and it is not humanly possible to jump to the best solution unless there is an off-the-shelf solution available and your target is just to imitate.
-Here, the Darwin’s concept of “survival of the fittest” comes in and the best attempted solution prevails.
-PMI ranks change management as second top reason for adopting Agile.
+There are often multiple solutions to the problem and it is not humanly possible to jump to the best solution unless there is an off-the-shelf solution available and your target is just to imitate.
+Here, Darwin’s concept of “survival of the fittest” comes in and the best-attempted solution prevails.
+PMI ranks change management as the second top reason for adopting Agile.

 #4.
 Dynamic products need Early ROI

 One of the distinct characteristics of software products is its dynamism and volatility.
 There’s a continuous stream of innovative ideas in the market with previous ideas and solutions becoming obsolete at a similar pace.
 So, we cannot wait forever to build the right product before taking it to the market.

 The phase that transformed our whole process was when our traditional process was not able to get along with the frequent market demands.
 Every other week, we had to ship the products with changes.
 Planning and execution within the defined process had become unmanageable.
 Gradually, we had to forego our practices one after the other because of the market pressures.
 Top management was not willing to compromise on the client deliverables just for the sake of following a particular process.
 This created a vacuum that had to be filled in by another process that ensures the shorter time to market and ultimately the early returns.
 Therefore, you have to deliver it when the market needs it.